How to Customize Your Substack Website

 Don’t let customizations become ‘busy-work’ and procrastination for you!

-Do you need to change any of the ‘Branding’ settings?
+Do you need to change any of these?
 No, you do not.
 Your website will be fine even if you change nothing.
-Although it is cool to switch the colour of the buttons to something unique and upload a logo.
+Although it is cool to switch the color of the buttons to something unique.

 Step 5: Customize your homepage (or not)